mindwarriorgame/public-formulas/README.md

 ### Repository history

 Please note that GitHub contribution model saves the history of all modifications of the repository.
 In regards to sharing your Letter, that would make a permanent link between your Git and GitHub information and the Letter.
 While there are possible strategies how to mitigate that (e.g. using anonymizers, like, https://www.gitmask.com/ or temp accounts), all them are subject to their own privacy considerations.
-(Also you might have troubles with upating your shared Letter later as if are not be able to identify you as the original author.)
+(And if we cannot identify you as the original author, you won't be able to submit a major upate for your Letter in the future.)
 Please be mindful about this.

 ## License